Got a great idea for a community project? We’ve got the cash to make it happen.

 The Grand Challenges Fund supports UCL student projects that relate to UCL’s four grand challenges of Global Health, Sustainable Cities, Intercultural Interaction, and Human Wellbeing.
 Up to £750.

-UCL’s Social Enterprise Grants scheme is supported by Santander Universities and offers grants of up to £4000 to UCL students to allow them to tackle a social problem head-on.
+UCL’s Global Citizenship Project Grants scheme is supported by Santander Universities and offers grants of up to £4000 to UCL students to allow them to tackle a social problem head-on.

 That’s a lot of grants.
 Which one is right for me?